 Many cities boast recognizable foodie districts and South Bend is no different, especially west of downtown.
 The Westside's history is rich in ethnic tradition, from Polish immigrants to today's Latin American community.
 It's dining scene has absolutely flourished.

-Here are six places you should visit on a tour of Westside restaurants.
+Here are five places you should visit on a tour of Westside restaurants.

 Once you’ve hit the mural on the side of Chico’s Mexican and American Restaurant, you’ve reached the heart of the Westside.
 Regulars swear by the red pork stew, called carne guisada, a traditional Mexican dish served with rice, beans and tortillas.

 El Tecate has a sports bar feel with beer and wine.
 In terms of menu, seafood is the specialty.
 You’ll find wildly Instagrammable and delicious dishes like mojarra frita, fried tilapia where the fish is kept completely intact.
 It can be eaten on its own or turned into fish tacos.